-- for the segment of trawlers VL2440 in the Baltic Sea proper (SD 25-32, excluding 28.1), which mainly exploits the sprat stock with by-catches of herring, the SHI value (1.04) indicates the state of "balance between fleet capacity and fish resource opportunities"; - for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga targeting herring and sprat (by-catch), the weighted average value of the SHI is 1.00 and it should be concluded that these trawler segments in the Gulf of Riga are in a state of "balance between fleet capacity and fishing opportunities"; - biological indicators for the Baltic cod stock have not been assessed due to the total ban on targeted fishing for cod in the eastern part of the Baltic Sea.
+- for the segment of trawler VL2440 in the Baltic Sea proper (SD 25-32, excluding 28.1), which mainly exploits the sprat stock with by-catches of herring, the SHI value (1.03) indicates a state of some "imbalance between fleet capacity and fish resource opportunities". - for two segments (trawlers VL1218 and VL2440) in the Gulf of Riga targeting herring and sprat (by-catch), the weighted average value of the SHI is 1.02 and it should be concluded that these trawler segments in the Gulf of Riga are in a state of some "imbalance between fleet capacity and fishing opportunities". - biological indicators for the Baltic cod stock have not been assessed due to the total ban on targeted fishing for cod in the eastern part of the Baltic Sea.
 7.3.
 Economic Indicators

-The methodology used for the economic analysis has been proposed in Guidelines.
+The methodology used for the economic indicators analysis has been proposed in Guidelines.

-To assess the achievement of balance between fleet capacity and fishing opportunities in Latvian fisheries from 2018 to 2022, four Baltic Sea fleet segments (VL0008; VL0812; VL1218; VL2440) were selected and included in the analysis.
+To assess the achievement of balance between fleet capacity and fishing opportunities in Latvian fisheries from 2019 to 2023, four Baltic Sea fleet segments (VL0008; VL0812; VL1218; VL2440) were selected and included in the analysis.
 For each fleet segment, two indicators proposed in the Guidelines were calculated to assess whether the fleet segments are economically sustainable in the long and short term.